RPT-China's lighthouses in Spratlys beckon recognition from passing ships

 States sends warships by China's man-made islands in the

-how, if at all, they will engage with a pair of giant
+if at all, they will engage with a pair of giant lighthouses

 Chinese officials say the lighthouses on Cuarteron Reef and